sindresorhus/app-path/readme.md

 ### appPath(appName)

 Returns a `Promise<string>` with the path to the app specified in `appName`.
-Rejects when run on any other OS than macOS.
+Rejects when run on any other operating system than macOS.

 ### appPath.sync(appName)

 Returns the path to the app specified in `appName`.
-Throws when run on any other OS than macOS.
+Throws when run on any other operating system than macOS.

 #### appName